Pasta e Fagioli

-It was usually just us girls who headed over to the other side of town and camped out at an Olive Garden table chatting about what we were going to wear to the party that night.
-I have so many fond memories of giggling with my girlfriends over a glass of peach iced tea and a hot bowl of soup.
-I really like all the soups Olive Garden serves, but I’d have to say the Pasta e Fagioli is my favorite.
+I really like all the soups Olive Garden serves, but I'd have to say the Pasta e Fagioli is my favorite.
 Pasta e Fagioli literally translates to pasta and beans.
-The soup originates from an Italian peasant dish that mixed together two of the cheapest ingredients availableโpasta and beansโin either a broth or tomato-based sauce.
+The soup originates from an Italian peasant dish that mixed together two of the cheapest ingredients available-pasta and beans-in either a broth or tomato-based sauce.

-Unlike most foods at Olive Garden, the Pasta e Fagioli is actually somewhat authentic.
-It’s definitely a more modern take on the classic recipe (it includes meat, something that wouldn’t exist in many peasant recipes), but compared to many of their other dishes on the menu, it’s a pretty close replica to what you’d find at an authentic Italian restaurant.
+The Olive Garden Pasta e Fagioli soup is actually somewhat authentic.
+It's definitely a more modern take on the classic recipe (it includes meat, something that wouldn't exist in many peasant recipes), but compared to many of their other dishes on the menu, it's a pretty close replica to what you'd find at an authentic Italian restaurant.

-When I make Pasta e Fagioli at home, I make it into more of a pasta dish than a soup.
-I really like it to be thick and very stick-to-your-ribs.
-You can easily adjust the thickness by reducing or increasing the amount of pasta.
-Typically, you’ll find Pasta e Fagioli made with small pasta like ditalini or mini elbow macaroni, but I don’t tend to keep those on hand.
-I do keep orzo on hand (I love me some orzo), so that’s what I like to use.
-If you want to be authentic, go ahead, but I promise you aren’t going to ruin anything if you use whatever small pasta you have kicking around.
+Typically, you'll find Pasta e Fagioli made with small pasta like ditalini pasta or mini elbow macaroni, but I don't tend to keep those on hand.
+I do keep orzo on hand (I love me some orzo), so that's what I like to use.
+If you want to be authentic, go ahead, but I promise you aren't going to ruin anything if you use whatever small pasta you have kicking around.

 Enjoy!